schech1/remoteio/README.md

 https://github.com/gpiozero/gpiozero

-# New behavior remoteio: simultaneity
+# New behavior of remoteio: simultaneity
 When remoteio proceeds 2 pins, the second pin must wait until the first one has made his work on the server.
 This may take time, if the first pin has a long timer and the second pin cannot start its work.
 A pin blocks itself in the same way.
 In this modification of remoteio, different pins can work simultaneously.
 If a pin has two tasks and the second one is asked to start before the first one has finished, the second one interrupts the first one.